5 things you won't want to leave in a freezing car

 We use our cars as an extension of our homes, sometimes even as storage for those items you either don’t want to take inside, or simply forget.

-But with temperatures falling, there are eight items you’re going to want to remember to take out of your vehicles.
+But with temperatures falling, there are five items you’re going to want to remember to take out of your vehicles.

 Cellphones